cakenggt/aleclownes.com/_drafts/ipfs-foundation.md

 The app tries to load data from two different locations.
 First, the app will try to access the backend's API and get a JSON dump of the data.
 If that is unsuccessful, it will load the relative `dump.json` url.
 This json file is included in the app folder and represents the result of asking the backend server for its `dump.json` at compile time.
 Running the script `scripts/publish-to-ipfs.js` would download this new `dump.json` file and upload everything to IPFS.
 This was done so that if the backend server ever went down, there would still be data backed up in the app.

-The structure of the folder that was linked in IPNS is as follows:
+The structure of the folder that was linked in IPNS and published to IPFS is as follows:
 ```
 /
   index.html